Valens CEO On Q3 Print: We're The Most Profitable Canadian Cannabis Company

 It posted net income of $5.9 million or 5 cents per share, a reversal from a net loss of $10.5 million or 10 cents per share in the prior quarter.

-Valens' gross profit reached $12.8 million, or 77.8% of revenue, in the third quarter,
+Valens' gross profit reached $12.8 million, or 77.8% of revenue, in the third quarter.

+Commenting on the results, CEO Tyler Robson told Benzinga, “The performance in the third quarter is a clear representation of Valens’ commitment to quality, strategy and execution and is also driven by the continued ramp up in services with existing, industry-leading clients such as Canopy Growth (NYSE: CGC), Organigram (NASDAQ: OGI), Tilray (NASDAQ: TLRY), and Sundial (NASDAQ: SNDL), as well as first-time revenues from new customers, such as HEXO Corp (NYSE: HEXO).
+There is so much noise in the industry right now, but we remain laser focused on executing on our strategy and continuing to deliver for our customers and partners, which we believe will create long term value for all of our stakeholders.”

 Click here for more information about the upcoming Benzinga Cannabis Capital Conference Oct.
 22-23 in Chicago.

-"We are extremely pleased with the rollout of our business plan and the continued scale up in the company's extraction operations which have allowed us to continue our aggressive quarter-over-quarter growth in volumes, revenue, adjusted EBITDA and net income," CEO Tyler Robson said in a statement.

-"The company's performance in the third quarter clearly demonstrates our industry leading technical capabilities, the quality of our products and the earnings power of our platform.”
+In a statement, the CEO added, "We are extremely pleased with the rollout of our business plan and the continued scale up in the company's extraction operations which have allowed us to continue our aggressive quarter-over-quarter growth in volumes, revenue, adjusted EBITDA and net income...
+The company's performance in the third quarter clearly demonstrates our industry leading technical capabilities, the quality of our products and the earnings power of our platform.”

 The company’s net income in the quarter has made it the most profitable company in the Canadian cannabis sector, Robson said.